vbuch/node-signpdf/README.md

 ### I am generating a PDF with PDFKit

 This is how the library was started as we needed to sign a document that we were generating on the fly.
-You will need `$ npm i -S @signpdf/signpdf @signpdf/placeholder-pdfkit010 @signpdf/signer-p12 node-forge` and a look at the [pdfkit010.js example](/packages/examples/pdfkit010.js).
+You will need `$ npm i -S @signpdf/signpdf @signpdf/placeholder-pdfkit010 @signpdf/signer-p12 node-forge` and a look at the [pdfkit010.js example](/packages/examples/src/pdfkit010.js).

 ### I have a .pdf file and I want to sign it

 This seems to be the most common usecase - people work with PDF documents coming from different sources and they need to digitally sign them.
-The [placeholder-plain](#placeholder-plain) helper can help here.
+Both [placeholder helpers](#placeholder-helpers) placeholder-plain and placeholder-pdf-lib can help here.

+#### Plain

 Start with `$ npm i -S @signpdf/signpdf @signpdf/placeholder-plain @signpdf/signer-p12 node-forge`.
-Head over to either [the JS example](/packages/examples/javascript.js) or [the TS one](/packages/examples/typescript.ts).
-And note that the process may look simple on the surface but it is very fragile inside.
-Should you need some help go stright to [our GitHub Issues](https://github.com/vbuch/node-signpdf/issues?q=is%3Aissue).
+Head over to either [the JS example](/packages/examples/src/javascript.js) or [the TS one](/packages/examples/src/typescript.ts).
+An advantage of working with the plain version would be that in theory it should be quicker and use less memory (not benchmarked).
+A great disadvantage: it is very fragile relying on strings being poisitioned in a certain way.

+#### PDF-LIB

+`$ npm i -S @signpdf/signpdf @signpdf/placeholder-pdf-lib pdf-lib @signpdf/signer-p12 node-forge` gets you started.
+Then comes the [the PDF-LIB example](/packages/examples/src/pdf-lib.js).
+PDF-LIB provides tremendous PDF API, it is very well documented and well supported.

 ## Packages